stonebinox/dusthq-denevents/README.rst

-Skeleton
+Denevents
 ==============

-This web app skeleton is for a Silex based app.
+This app is for a Denmark based client who wanted his version of Eventbrite exclusively for Denmark based events.

-Works well when hosted to Heroku.
-Configured to run with Heroku's ClearDB MySQL add-on.